pseudotensor/xgboost/plugin/updater_gpu/README.md

 The device ordinal can be selected using the 'gpu_id' parameter, which defaults to 0.

 Multiple GPUs can be used with the grow_gpu_hist parameter using the n_gpus parameter, which defaults to -1 (indicating use all visible GPUs).
-NVIDIA NCCL is required to be installed.
 If gpu_id is specified as non-zero, the gpu device order is mod(gpu_id + i) % n_visible_devices for i=0 to n_gpus-1.

 This plugin currently works with the CLI version and python version.